rwslugcat/mo-tiles-rw/README.md

 has a discord (dm rwslugcat on discord for the link, sorry about this had some issues)

+you can edit any tiles provided here as long as you ask first :) (oh and i am allowed to add it in)

 credits for tiles/tile edits not made by me

 mirra